 Those interested in Alaska’s early indigenous life should also visit the Alaska Heritage Museum at Wells Fargo, which holds one of the largest collections of Alaska artifacts, and Eklutna Historical Park, a cemetery with colorful spirit houses and the Saint Nicholas Russian Orthodox Church – the oldest standing building in the greater Anchorage area.

 With Joint Base Elmendorf Richardson just north of downtown, Anchorage is home to a strong military community.
-The link between the city and its service members is evident at the Alaska Veterans Museum (AVM).
-Located in Fourth Avenue Market Place, the AVM tells the stories of individual military service members through memorabilia, photos, posters and more.
-The museum’s flight simulator can model 200 different military and civilian aircraft.
+The link between the city and its service members is evident at the Alaska Veterans Museum .
+Located in Fourth Avenue Market Place, it tells the stories of individual military service members through memorabilia, photos, posters and more.
+A few blocks away, the Alaska State Trooper Museum tells the story of the officers who brought law and order to the Last Frontier.